DanielGavin/ols/editors/vscode/README.md

 # Odin Language Server

-Language server that gives go to definition, completion, signature help, and many other useful features.
+Language server that gives go to definition, completion, signature help, syntax highlighting, and many other useful features.

 **Note** the project is in early development.